josemvm/jcommunity-module/INSTALL.md

 and reset password) directly from the jpref_admin interface.
 If jPref is activated, settings `registrationEnabled` and `resetPasswordEnabled` in the configuration are ignored.

+You can disable the use of jPref with the option `disableJPref`.
+See above.